 Run on softer surfaces.
-Concrete is approximately 10 times harder than asphalt, so skip the sidewalk and instead run on the road, if it's safe.
-Running on even softer surfaces, such as grass, dirt, trails or a synthetic track, reduces the amount of stress and shock placed on your musculoskeletal system and joints.
+Concrete is approximately ten times harder than asphalt, so running on softer surfaces like grass, dirt, trails or a synthetic track reduces the amount of stress and shock placed on your musculoskeletal system and joints.
 When you switch to a more forgiving surface, watch your footing.
 Some softer surfaces demand an increased range of motion from your foot and ankle.

-Add in flexibility exercises.
+Protect your joints and reduce your risk of injury with flexibility exercises.
 The Arthritis Foundation recommends incorporating 15 continuous minutes of stretching and range-of-motion exercises that strengthen and relax stiff muscles every day.
-Options for flexibility exercises include Tai Chi and yoga.
-Tai Chi, originally a Chinese martial art, is particularly effective in reducing pain and injury for people with severe knee osteoarthritis.
+Solid flexibility exercises include Tai Chi and yoga.
+Tai Chi, originally a Chinese martial art, especially helps reduce pain and injury for people with severe knee osteoarthritis.